Online Submissions

 Authorship and authors’ contributions

-The journal adheres to the criteria for authorship outlined by the International Committee of Medical Journal Editors (ICMJE).
-The authors are individuals who fulfil all 4 of the following criteria:
+The journal adheres to the authorship criteria outlined by the International Committee of Medical Journal Editors (ICMJE).
+The authors are individuals who fulfil all four (4) of the following criteria:

 - final approval of the version to be published; AND